 But we're going to use this ingestible product to help you remember how to use ensure.
 Win-win (kind of).

 Both “insure” and “ensure” are verbs.
 They both derive from the same word meaning “to make sure.”
+So are they just a spelling variant of the same word?

 What does Ensure mean?